cburdine/materials-ml-workshop/MaterialsML/regression/regression_models.md

 print('data_y shape:', data_y.shape)
 ```

 Now that we have parsed features from the dataset, let's write some functions that will automatically split data into training, validation, and test set.
-We may also find it useful to write a function that normalizes these sets as well:
+We may also find it useful to write a function that standardizes these sets as well:

 ```{code-cell}
 from sklearn.preprocessing import StandardScaler